mtgreenway/mock-builder/README.rst

 Http Network Capture to Mock Builder
 ------------------------------------

-Starts tcpdump to listen on the network then wraps the commands that you want to mock up in a test server.
+Starts tcpflow to listen on the network then wraps the commands that you want to mock up in a test server.

 usage::